 Yes, but a drafter can't start work on your bill request without your direct permission.
-We will take information from a lobbyist, but the bill request is not considered filed by you until you actually contact the OLLS in person, by phone, or in writing, which includes e-mail.
+We will take information from a lobbyist, but the bill request is not considered filed by you and will not be assigned to a drafter until you actually contact the OLLS in person, by phone, or in writing, which includes e-mail.

 You can ask the OLLS to research an idea or topic for proposed legislation or research and discuss with you the history of prior legislation or legislative efforts on a particular topic.
 At your request, a drafter can also meet with interested persons or lobbyists to work on drafting a bill.
 Legislative Council staff is also available to work on general research requests that may lead to a bill request.

 Some people use the language "submitting a title" to refer to submitting a bill request to the OLLS.
-It does not mean that the language you submit will become the title of the bill, nor does it mean that no changes can be made at a later time.
-However, a member can make changes to a bill request only if the changes do not change the subject or category of the bill originally requested.
-There is no limit on the number of requests that may relate to a particular subject or category.
+It does not mean that the language you submit will become the title of the bill, nor does it mean that modifications cannot be made to the direction of the request during the bill drafting process.
+However, a member can make modifications to a bill request only if the modifications do not change the general subject or category area of the bill originally requested (i.e. school districts, elections, or corporations).
+There is no limit on the number of requests that can be related to a particular subject or category.
 Therefore, it is not accurate to say that a member has "reserved" a bill title.

 The drafter will let you and the other member know that your bill requests appear to be duplicates and can let you know which house and party the other requesting member is in.
 The drafter will ask for your permission to disclose your identity to the other member who requested the bill.
-The drafter will also be notifying the other member of your request and asking him or her for permission to disclose his or her identity to you.
+The drafter will also be notifying the other member of your request and asking that member for permission to disclose their identity to you.
 Please note that either you or the other member may choose not to give permission for such disclosure.
 If neither of you gives permission to contact the other, and both of you indicate that you wish to continue with your bill requests, the drafter will continue to work on both requests without divulging any additional information about either request.
-If one of you directs the drafter to disclose his or her identity to the other member, the drafter will do so even if the other member does not choose to disclose his or her identity.
+If one of you directs the drafter to disclose their identity to the other member, the drafter will do so even if the other member does not choose to disclose their identity.

-The OLLS will let you change the bill request as long as it relates to the same general category as the original request, i.e., water bill request for water bill request, insurance bill request for insurance bill request.
+You may modify the bill draft as needed during the bill drafting process as long as the final product remains in the same general category as the original request, i.e., your water bill request is still a water bill request, your insurance bill request is still an insurance bill request.
 The OLLS will not let you substitute a bill request that does not relate to the original request.
-If you want to substitute a bill request that relates to a new category, you must withdraw the original request, and, to submit a new bill request, you must get permission from your chamber's Committee on Delayed Bills to waive the applicable bill request deadlines.
+If you want to substitute a bill request that relates to a new category, you must first withdraw the original request.
+To submit the new bill request, you must get permission from your chamber's Committee on Delayed Bills to waive the applicable bill request deadlines.
 If you ask to change the bill request close to the bill introduction deadline and the drafter does not have sufficient time to finish the bill, you may need to also have the bill introduction deadline waived.

 The drafter of your bill will make every effort to determine whether your bill is covered by existing law or conflicts with the Colorado Constitution, U.S. Constitution, or federal law before the bill request deadline.
 If the deadline has passed and you decide to withdraw your bill request because of the information you receive from the drafter, you will be allowed to substitute another bill request.
 This request can relate to the same category as the original bill request or relate to a different category.
 You must submit the substitute request to the OLLS within a short time after you withdraw the original request -- generally no later than 24 hours.